 I like to believe it started with a sky as white as the falling snow.
-Though below was a mess of colors.
+Though below would be a mess of colours.
 There the banner of a fallen lord in royal blue and gold embroidery.
-Here a lady's pink favor clutched in a frozen hand.
-But above all, the earth was red and black.
-The battle had churned the ground until it had become muddy, the dead leaving pieces and trails of themselves wherever they fell or struggled.
+Here a lady's pink favour clutched in a frozen hand.
+But above all, the earth would have been red and black.
+The battle had churned the ground until it had become muddy, and the dead left pieces of themselves wherever they fell or struggled.

-This was not a place for living man, yet there was still life.
-Scavengers were brought by the stench on the wind and swarmed over the feast, leaving their tracks in the quickly falling snow.
-A great many were as black as the earth: the ravens.
+Now—this was not a place for living man, yet there was still life.
+Scavengers were brought by the stench on the wind and swarmed over the feast.
+Their tracks quickly crisscrossed the falling snow.
+A great many were as black as the earth: ravens.

 When his brethren saw night coming and returned to roost, he remained.
-There was so much thinking to be done.
+There was so much thinking to be done—an human life to process.
 The entire night he shivered and thought, a bright half moon and the gentle shush of snow his only companions.
 By the time dawn arrived he was blanketed in white, half dead, but he knew what had to be done.

 This bird now thought like a man, but was in the body of a bird.
 It was not right.
 He needed a man's body for a man's mind.

 With a great cry, he stretched aching wings and thrust himself into the air in a spray of snow.
 Following several streams of smoke, he came to a small village and circled around it.
 Then he hopped onto a rooftop and listened to the conversation below.
 Here a rowdy argument, there soft giggles.
 They were not what he was looking for.
 Dark was coming again and just as he had given up hope he heard the cry of a baby.